-The main thing to remember is that you don't need to drain the pool, you don't need to change out your other equipment, and you don't need to spend thousands of dollars just for labor to "convert your pool" from chlorine to saltwater.
+The main thing to remember is that “salt pool conversion” just means adding and using an electronic salt chlorine generator.
+You don't need to drain the pool, you don't need to change out your other equipment, and it is not necessary to spend thousands of dollars just for labor to "convert your pool" from chlorine to saltwater.

-Most people successfully install their systems in around forty-five minutes or less on average.
-It's an easy thing to do one afternoon, and a good excuse to invite a friend over to help and check out your latest bit of home improvement.
+Most people typically have there systems up and running within about an hour on average (though everyone’s pool system is different).
+It's can be an easy project to do one afternoon, and a good excuse to invite a friend over to help and check out your latest bit of home improvement.
 In a short amount of time, you’ll be saving yourself lots of money for years while you enjoy the crystal clear and consistently blue water that salt water pools can provide.